amraboelela/SwiftLevelDB/README.md

 # SwiftLevelDB
-Swift wrapper for LevelDB library
+Swift wrapper to CLevelDB, which is a C wrapper to leveldb library